Varanasi: Festivals

 Chhath Puja is celebrated on the sixth day of the lunar month of Kartika (October–November).
 The rituals are observed over four days.
 They include holy bathing, fasting and abstaining from drinking water (vrata), standing in water, and offering prasad (prayer offerings) and arghya to the setting and rising sun.
 Some devotees also perform a prostration march as they head for the river banks.
 Chhath puja is dedicated to the sun god "Surya" and his sister "Chhathi Maiya".
 Chhath is considered as Mahaparva by the Bhojpuri people.
-It is said that the Chhath Mahaparva was started in Varanasi.

 Nag Nathaiya is celebrated on the fourth lunar day of the dark fortnight of the Hindu month of Kartik (October–November).
 It commemorates the victory of Krishna over the serpent Kaliya.
 On this occasion, a large Kadamba tree (Neolamarckia cadamba) branch is planted on the banks of the Ganges so that a boy, playing the role of Krishna, can jump into the river on to the effigy representing Kaliya.
 He stands over the effigy in a dancing pose playing the flute, while an audience watches from the banks of the river or from boats.
 Bharat Milap celebrates the meeting of Rama and his younger brother Bharata after the return of the former after 14 years of exile.
 It is celebrated during October–November, a day after the festival of Vijayadashami.
 Kashi Naresh attends this festival in his regal attire.
 The festival attracts a large number of devotees.

 Ganga Mahotsav is a five-day music festival organised by the Uttar Pradesh Tourism Department, held in November–December.
 It culminates a day before Kartik Purnima, also called the Ganges festival.
 On this occasion the Ganges is attended by thousands of pilgrims, release lighted lamps to float in the river from the ghats.

-The primary Muslim festivals celebrated annually in the city are the ld-ul-fitr' (Ramzan), Bakrid, Mid-Sha'ban, Bara Wafat and Muharram.
+The primary Muslim festivals celebrated annually in the city are the Eid al-Fitr, Bakrid, mid-Sha'ban, Bara Wafat and Muharram.
 Additional festivals include Alvida and Chehlum.
-A non-religious festival observed by Muslims is Ghazi-miyan-ka-byaha ("the marriage of Ghazi Miyan").
+A non-religious festival observed by Muslims is Ghazi-Miyan-ka-byaha ("the marriage of Ghazi Miyan").

+Cuisine

+In 2019, the sale of meat was banned within 250 meters of all Varanasi temples and heritage sites.
+In 2025, the sale of all meat was banned in Varanasi during Navaratri.